-If you make any mistakes on your application, the process can take much longer, so it’s important to get everything prepared as best as possible to ensure a speedy approval.
+If you make any mistakes on your application, the process can take much longer, so it’s important to get everything prepared as best you can to ensure a speedy approval.
 The backlog for citizenship applications has grown dramatically in recent years, so the better prepared you can be in the naturalization process, the less time you’ll be forced to wait to see progress.

 Becoming a U.S. citizen isn’t necessarily easy, but it can be made easier by working with a citizenship lawyer who knows how the system works.
 We can tell you from experience that becoming a citizen is an incredibly rewarding process that is completely within reach if you meet the requirements and do the work asked by the USCIS.

-How a Citizenship Attorney at Carman Fullerton Can Help
+Call a Citizenship Attorney at Carman Fullerton for Help

 Carman Fullerton is proud to offer many services to immigrants in the U.S. We not only assist clients in the citizenship application process, we also work with them when they are injured, charged with crimes or in need of a family attorney.
 If you are an immigrant who needs legal representation in Kentucky, you should contact Carman Fullerton.

-Our team of dedicated attorneys have years of experience working with clients throughout the entire naturalization process.
+Our team of dedicated attorneys has years of experience working with clients throughout the entire naturalization process.
 Having an attorney reduces the chances of making a mistake while applying for citizenship.
-We can not only better your chances of becoming a citizen, we can make the process faster and less stressful by helping you to avoid common mistakes applicants made during the naturalization process.
+We can not only better your chances of becoming a citizen, we can make the process faster and less stressful by helping you to avoid common mistakes applicants make during the naturalization process.